Revelstoke Capital Partners Raises Single-Asset Fund Dedicated to Veterinary Health

 Concurrently with the closing of EPIC III, Rarebreed completed the acquisition of Revelstoke portfolio company Vet's Best Friend, establishing Rarebreed as a leading veterinary services platform in the northeastern United States.
 Upon the combination with Vet's Best Friend, Rarebreed now operates 118 hospitals in 11 states providing services spanning the full continuum of veterinary care, including general practice, urgent care, emergency and specialty.
 With Revelstoke's investment, Rarebreed is well-capitalized to pursue future growth through acquisitions, the opening of new locations and same store sales, all with a focus on increasing access to quality veterinary care.

-"We appreciate the significant support from a global limited partner investor base in Relvelstoke's EPIC Fund series.
+"We appreciate the significant support from a global limited partner investor base in Revelstoke's EPIC Fund series.
 We are enthusiastic about Rarebreed's growth prospects and goal of becoming the leading veterinary services platform in the United States," said Simon Bachleda, Co-Founder and Managing Partner of Revelstoke.

 Anthony Hayes, Partner of Revelstoke, added, "We are excited to continue to support Rarebreed's mission to reimagine the way veterinary medicine is delivered through exceptional patient care, outstanding client service and a continued focus on providing a differentiated employee experience to our veterinarian partners."